openshift-labs/learn-katacoda/introduction/developing-with-odo-311/02-creating-new-binary-component.md

 As mentioned, applications often consist of two or more components that work together to implement the overall application.
 OpenShift helps organize these modular applications with a concept called, appropriately enough, the application.
 An OpenShift application represents all of an app's components in a logical management unit.
 The `odo` tool helps you manage that group of components and link them together as an application.

 A selection of runtimes, frameworks, and other components are available on an OpenShift cluster for building your applications.
-This list is referred to as the **Developer Catalog**.
+This list is referred to as the *Software Catalog*.

 List the supported component types in the catalog by running:

 `odo catalog list components`{{execute}}

-Administrators can configure the catalog to determine what components are available in the catalog, so the list will vary on different OpenShift clusters.
+Administrators can configure the software catalog to determine what components are available in the catalog, so the list will vary on different OpenShift clusters.
 For this scenario, the cluster's catalog list must include `java` and `nodejs`.

 Source code for the backend of our `wildwest` application is available in the command line environment.
 Change directories into the source directory, `backend`: